playwbj/NativeAppAbility/README.md

 # NativeAppAbility for iOS and Android

-A Plugin for Apache Cordova and by [perkins wu]
+A Plugin for Apache Cordova and by perkins wu,provides two features now:check if one app is installed; start up native app

-## 1. this ability plugin provides two features now:check if one app is installed; start up native app.
+## 1. How to install
 ### 1.1 installation current plugin:

   cordova plugin add https://github.com/playwbj/NativeAppAbility.git --save